saul/cvar-unhide-s2/cvarlist.md

 snd_steamaudio_num_threads | cheat | Default: 2<br>Sets the number of threads used for realtime reflection by Steam Audio. snd_steamaudio_pathing_caching_threshold | devonly, sv, cl, rep | Default: 5<br>
 snd_steamaudio_pathing_enable_caching | devonly, sv, cl, rep | Default: true<br>
-snd_steamaudio_pathing_order | cheat | Default: 1<br>The amount of directional detail in the simulated by Steam Audio. snd_steamaudio_pathing_order_rendering | cheat | Default: 1<br>The amount of directional detail in the rendered audio by Steam Audio. snd_steamaudio_perspective_correction_factor | devonly | Default: 1<br>Perspective correction factor, ratio of screen size and view depth from screen, for 3D audio.
+snd_steamaudio_pathing_enable_source_probe_interp | devonly | Default: false<br>If set, all the probes near a source withing probe range are used to find paths instead of nearest probe. snd_steamaudio_pathing_order | cheat | Default: 1<br>The amount of directional detail in the simulated by Steam Audio. snd_steamaudio_pathing_order_rendering | cheat | Default: 1<br>The amount of directional detail in the rendered audio by Steam Audio. snd_steamaudio_perspective_correction_factor | devonly | Default: 1<br>Perspective correction factor, ratio of screen size and view depth from screen, for 3D audio.